 Why it’s important: This report can be especially useful for alerting other users of important information or instructions for a particular guest or reservation, such as a VIP guest or a guest who needs special assistance.

-Cloudbeds user tip: 🛎️ Some hotels use the notes report as a rate check report.
+Cloudbeds user tip: 🛎️ Some properties use the notes report as a rate check report.
 To do this, you would open all ‘in-house’ reservations and crosscheck the rate with the reservation notes.
 This can be done by a night auditor or manager before night audit so that staff would not have to adjust any room rates.

 What it is: A hotel payment reconciliation report shows the amount of money collected during a selected date range, broken out into different payment types.